How is a Nutrition Assessment relevant in the field of Respiratory Care? That’s probably what you’re thinking, right?

 But consider this.
 Nutrition is vital to life, just like oxygen.
 You can only go so long without oxygen — you can only go so long without proper food and nutrients as well.

 So that is why we’re covering this information for you here.
 Because, most likely, your instructors in RT school may test you on it at some point.

 Not to mention, the practice questions listed below correlate well with Egan’s Chapter 23, so you can use this study guide to help prepare for your exams.
 Are you ready to get started?
-Let’s dive in!
+If so, let’s dive in!